LielVaknin/OOP-Project-Pokemon-Game/README.md

 ## Decription
 ### Authors : Liel Vaknin & Renana Levy

-This project is consists of two parts.
+This project consists of two parts.
 The first one implements algorithms for developing a data structure type of a directed weighted graph.
 The second one actually uses this graph we created in order to develop pokemons game.